 The hotel is very well-known for its wellness packages.
 There are six to choose from and they require a minimum three night stay.Charlotte Winter

-Enjoy breakfast from the Kudus House with great views of the jungle below.Charlotte Loughlin
+Enjoy breakfast from the Kudus House with great views of the jungle below.Charlie Loughlin

 Located just a short drive out of Bali’s cultural hub, Ubud you will find the haven of Como Shambhala Estate.
 This is the flagship property of the Como group whose collection includes the Metropolitan London and Parrot Cay in the Caribbean.